Derkades/WebApp/docs/termux.md

 Visit http://localhost:8080 in a web browser.
 Use Ctrl+C to stop the web server.

 ## Updating

+Updates may introduce bugs.
+It is advisable that you do not update at a time where you need the music player to work.

 1. Enter the correct directory.
 2. Run `git pull` to download new source code.
 3. If your previous update was before 2023-10-28, use the [migrations](./migrations.md) wiki page to update your database.
-4. Run `termux/install` to ensure dependencies are up-to-date.
+4. Run `termux/install` to update Python dependencies.